Theme: Research Management

 Confidentiality agreements in collaborative research are vital, particularly in public-private partnerships.
-They ensure that sensitive data is protected, and access is controlled.
-This is particularly relevant in large, multi-institutional projects…
+They actively protect sensitive data and control access.
+This is particularly relevant in large, multi-institutional projects funded by science…

 Confidentiality agreements in collaborative research are vital, particularly in public-private partnerships.
-They ensure that sensitive data is protected, and access is controlled.
+They actively protect sensitive data and control access.
 This is particularly relevant in large, multi-institutional projects funded by science councils.
-Clear agreements on data usage and sharing are critical.
-They help researchers to manage differing expectations and safeguard outputs effectively.
+Establishing clear agreements on data usage and sharing is critical.
+These agreements allow researchers to manage differing expectations and safeguard outputs more effectively.

 In 2020, the Science Granting Councils Initiative published a technical guide on confidentiality.
 This handy resource specifically considers confidentially agreements and why they matter.
 The guide also contains useful information on intellectual property (IP) ownership and data sharing.
 It looks at public interest and industrial needs and how they might conflict.
-Disagreement about how data is used can lead to challenges.
-This includes, for example, not being able to publish results.
-However, it can also include having results published when researchers do not want them to be.
-Confidentiality agreements help to safeguard against these types of issues.
+Disagreements over data usage can create significant challenges, including restrictions on publishing results or the unwanted release of findings.
+By establishing clear terms, confidentiality agreements prevent these types of issues.

 What are confidentiality agreements?